 "Well, do you call that power?
 Because I don't."

-Ronnie let out a sigh of relief; she really hadn't wanted to do this alone.
+Ronnie let out a sigh of relief.
+She really hadn't wanted to do this alone.
 "Yep."

-Silent as two Augureys on a hot and dry day in Summer, the girls sneaked down the stairs to the kitchen, careful not to tread on the creakiest steps, and past the fireplace and the owl perch, where the family owl Errol was going quite against his otherwise nocturnal nature by sleeping soundly, completely worn out after so many trips to Surrey with letters for Harry.
+Silent as two Augureys on a hot and dry day in Summer, the girls sneaked down the stairs to the kitchen, careful not to tread on the creakiest steps, and past the fireplace and the owl perch, where good old Errol was going quite against his otherwise nocturnal nature by sleeping soundly, completely worn out after so many trips to Surrey with letters for Harry.
 He didn't so much as stir as the girls tip-toed past him and carefully opened the door that led out into the front yard.

 It wasn't the first time the Weasley sisters had sneaked out of bed after everyone else had gone to sleep, but this time it wasn't about borrowing their brothers' broomsticks or getting up to mischief; this was serious.

 The August night was pleasantly cool, and the landscape was silent in a way it never got during the day.
 Ronnie took a deep breath, partly because she liked the feel of the night air but mostly because she was steeling herself for what was to come, and followed by Ginny she hurried over across the yard and towards the garage.

 In the passenger's seat, Ginny awoke with a start.
 "Huh?
 Er, oh.
 What time is it?"
 She looked a little embarrassed that she had fallen asleep.

 "No idea.
 I think we've been in the air for about two hours or something."
 Ronnie decided not to comment on her sister falling asleep — the poor girl was only eleven, after all, and it was long past midnight — and instead concentrated on the landscape outside.
 Clouds were drifting past them, and below them, lights from buildings and street-lamps spread out; marking that this was Little Whinging, Surrey, the town where Harry lived.